General Questions about Study Abroad and Global Education (SAGE)

 Students are strongly advised to take language classes to fulfill the general education requirement in an uninterrupted sequence.
 All students must meet the Scripps language prerequisites in order to study away, with the exception of classics majors studying in Italy, who will have completed two semesters of college-level Latin or Greek by the time of participation.

-An exception may be made to the language requirement by petition for students who have already met the three-semester general education requirement for foreign language and who wish to study an additional language.
-COSA will expect students to enroll in at least one semester of the new language in the semester preceding participation on the program if the language is taught in Claremont.
-Students may petition to be exempted from the Scripps minimum language requirements above, but must meet the program’s language requirement.
+An exception may be made to the language requirement by petition for students who have already met the three-semester general education requirement for competency in a foreign language and who demonstrate an interest in learning a third language.
+COSA typically expects students to enroll in at least one semester of the proposed language in the semester preceding participation on the program if the language is taught in Claremont.
+Students must meet the minimum language requirement of the program.

-In addition, any student who will not have completed the general education foreign language requirement prior to SAGE participation is expected to demonstrate a plan to complete this requirement before the final semester at Scripps College.
+In addition, any student who will not have completed the general education foreign language requirement prior to SAGE participation must demonstrate a viable plan to complete this requirement before the final semester at Scripps College.

 The Scripps SAGE Application includes: